-During the cloning, if an object has been already cloned, it will not be cloned again, a pointer this previously cloned object is returned. because of that, if you add/merge a page that has been already added, the same object will be added the second time.
-If later you modify any of these two page, both pages can be modified independently.
+During cloning, if an object has been already cloned, it will not be cloned again, and a pointer to this previously cloned object is returned instead.
+Because of that, if you add/merge a page that has already been added, the same object will be added the second time.
+If you modify any of these two pages later, both pages can be modified independently.

-To reset, call writer.reset\translation(reader)
+To reset, call writer.reset\translation(reader).